pd95/SwiftUI-Generations/README.md

 # SwiftUI Generations

-Apple brought many improvements to SwiftUI year over year since its introduction in 2019 (with iOS 13).
+Apple brought many improvements to SwiftUI year over year since iOS 13 was introduced in 2019.
-But sometimes it is frustrating that you cannot use certain functionality because it is meant to be used with more recent iOS version. `AsyncImage`, for example, is not a view doing magic tricks.
+But sometimes it is frustrating that we cannot use certain functionality because it is meant to be used with a more recent iOS version. `AsyncImage`, for example, is not a view doing magic tricks.
 Everything it does can already be done on iOS 13.
-It simply is packaged in a "Apple approved" API and therefore will be available for the next few years.
+It simply is packaged in an "Apple approved" API and therefore will be available for the next few years.

-So if you are limited to use a non-current SwiftUI version (e.g. iOS 13 and iOS 14 as of September 2021)3, you can build workarounds for the missing features or use third party libraries which implement the feature with their custom API.
+So if you are limited to use a non-current SwiftUI version (e.g. iOS 13 and iOS 14 as of September 2021), you can build workarounds for the missing features or use third party libraries which implement the feature with their custom API.

 With this project I'm proposing an alternate solution: we backport the new Apple APIs to iOS 13 in